aaradhyaaggarwal2701/MTBC-PPE18-Phylogenetic-Structural-Analysis/08_Methods/Methods.md

 workflow are intentionally marked as not documented rather than being inferred or reconstructed.

+The final PPE18 sequence dataset contains 15 protein sequences.
-Accession identifiers for the individual genomes and PPE18 sequences, as well as the exact final sequence count, will be documented in the dataset metadata once verified from the original sequence files.
+Their individual RefSeq protein accession numbers and corresponding genome/lineage metadata will be documented separately in the dataset metadata.

+Ambiguous amino-acid residues present in retrieved database sequences were retained as originally reported and were not manually modified.